Welcome to our Iberian Lynx trip report in Andújar Natural Park. In search of the rarest cat in Europe.

-At 11:30 Pau is welcoming Elizabeth, Peter and their son James at Málaga airport.
-About one hour later they stop in Lucena, nothing better than a “bocadillo” of Spanish ham and a coffee to charge batteries!
-As they drive they see a group of few hundred White Storks and 2 Red Kites.
+At 11:30 Pau is welcoming Elizabeth, Peter and their son James at Málaga airport, ready to look for the Iberian Lynx.
+About one hour later they stop in petrol station near Lucena, nothing better than a “bocadillo”, a sandwich of Spanish ham and a coffee to charge batteries!.After that, they continue driving and see on the way a group of few hundred White Storks and 2 Red Kites!

 Once they reach the Natural Park of Andújar, they agree to go straight to La Lancha to make the most of the evening.
 Along the track, common birds such as: Spotless Starlings, Azure-winged Magpie, Black Redstar, Meadow pipit and Chiffchaff are seen.
 Soon after, they arrive to the viewpoint, Pau picks 2 Black Vultures in a group of 60 Griffon Vultures circling in a thermal updraught.
 A bit later, a pair of Spanish Imperial Eagles delights them with an impressive displaying, mating season is here!